How to seal oil pastels and acrylic paints

 As I created this image on paper, I'm wondering how it would then be best displayed?

-Oil pastels never full dry, because their binder is a non-drying oil.
-They can become firmer and harder over time though, and there are some fixatives that can help with that process.
+To get to your question, you'll find that fixitives can be useful to protect oil pastels (if you don't want to frame them behind glass) because, as I already mentioned, they never fully dry (although they can become firmer and harder over time).
 If oil pastels only make up a relatively small portion of your image, then there is a greater chance the fixative will dry them out as much as they can be.

 In general, fixatives are notorious for altering the colors of pastels (usually by darkening or dulling them) but Sennelier D'Artigny Oil Pastel Fixative is known for its minimal color shift.
 Sennelier D'Artigny Oil Pastel Fixative creates a shiny sheen, but that can be adjusted with the addition of an acrylic varnish over top (more on that in a minute).